Member Organizations

 Investigation and Discipline

-The Law on Audit of Financial Statements and Auditing of 2017 lays down a system for investigating and disciplining auditors.
-The Auditing Public Oversight Board (APOB) oversees audit activity in Ukraine.
+The Law on Audit of Financial Statements and Auditing of 2017 establishes the legal framework for the investigation and discipline of auditors and audit entities in Ukraine.

-Accountancy professionals other than auditors and chief accountants of selected types of entities are not regulated at the state level but may choose to join a professional accountancy organization and be subject to its regulation.
+Accountancy professionals other than auditors and chief accountants of selected entities are not regulated at the state level but may choose to join a professional accountancy organization and become subject to its disciplinary arrangements.

-In 2019, the Ukrainian Federation of Professional Accountants and Auditors (UFPAA), an IFAC member, conducted a self-assessment of its I&D system and indicated less than full compliance with the requirements of SMO 6.
-It appears that there is no separation between investigation and discipline functions, no linkage with the results of QA reviews, limited range of penalties, no independent appeal body, and the results of proceedings are not made publicly available, among other areas.
+In 2019, the Ukrainian Federation of Professional Accountants and Auditors (UFPAA) conducted a self-assessment of its investigative and disciplinary system and reported less than full compliance with the requirements of SMO 6.
+Areas identified for improvement included the separation of investigation and disciplinary functions, linkage with quality assurance review findings, the range of available sanctions, the existence of an independent appeal mechanism, and public transparency of disciplinary outcomes.

 Current Status: Partially Adopted